The Stowaway Crisis: 2,392 Hidden Passengers Entered U.S. Ports in a Single Year (1921 Report)

 Put Out at Palermo

-Sometimes stowaways do not escape a watery grave in their zeal to reach shore.
+Sometimes, stowaways do not escape a watery grave in their zeal to reach shore.
 This happened to one of two stowaways who not long ago jumped from the Presidente Wilson as she came up the Bay from Trieste.
-The story as told by Commissioner Wallis is a most remarkable one.
+Commissioner Wallis's story is a most remarkable one.

 While one of the two stowaways was caught in the tide and carried out to sea, the other was washed up on Staten Island.
-He was a fine-looking boy, but when closely questioned refused for a long time to furnish any real information.
+The boy was fine-looking but, when closely questioned, refused for a long time to furnish any real information.

 Finally, however, he told the whole story.
-It appeared that when the vessel left Trieste she had eighteen stowaways in her.
-At Palermo they were all put oft', but at Naples fourteen more got aboard and reached New York.
+It appeared that when the vessel left Trieste, she had eighteen stowaways in her.
+At Palermo, they were all put off, but at Naples, fourteen more got aboard and reached New York.

-On landing here none of the ship's officers nor crew, nor any of the police or detectives, were anxious to go into the holds to search for the stowaways.
-When finally rounded up and confronted with the boy who had swum ashore the other stowaways threatened him and said: "Wait till we get you in Naples.
+On landing here, none of the ship's officers or crew, nor any of the police or detectives, were anxious to go into the holds to search for the stowaways.
+When finally rounded up and confronted with the boy who had swum ashore, the other stowaways threatened him and said, "Wait till we get you in Naples.
 We'll cut your heart out."
-Commissioner Wallis said that in the circumstances the boy would probably be kept on this side of the ocean.
+Commissioner Wallis said that in the circumstances, the boy would probably be kept on this side of the ocean.

-In a recent address Commissioner Wallis emphasized the great increase in the number of stowaways arriving at American ports.
-That week, he said, two steamers had brought eighteen stowaways each, another had brought 23, another 24 and one had come with no less than 44 aboard her.
+In a recent address, Commissioner Wallis emphasized the great increase in stowaways arriving at American ports.
+That week, he said, two steamers had brought eighteen stowaways each, another had got 23, another 24, and one had come with no less than 44 aboard her.

-Investigation had revealed, said the Commissioner, a regular organization stretching from Trieste to Liverpool, for the assistance of stowaways.
-From thirty to forty dollars was the recognized charge for permitting a stowaway to get on board and supplying him with food during the voyage.
-The crew stood in with the stowaways and in some cases the ship's officers connived at the traffic.
+The Commissioner said the investigation had revealed a regular organization stretching from Trieste to Liverpool for the assistance of stowaways.
+The recognized charge for permitting a stowaway to get on board and supplying him with food during the voyage was thirty to forty dollars.
+The crew stood in with the stowaways, and in some cases, the ship's officers connived with the traffic.

-Simultaneously with the increase in the number of stowaways has grown the number of seamen arriving on vessels coming from Europe.
-A large number of these seamen ship for the sole purpose of getting into the United States.
+Simultaneously with the increase in the number of stowaways, the number of seamen arriving on vessels coming from Europe has grown.
+A large number of these seamen ship for the sole purpose of entering the United States.
 Ten Transatlantic liners arriving at New York from Dec.
 13 to Dec.
-22, brought 9,764 seamen and about one hundred stowaways.
+22 brought 9,764 seamen and about one hundred stowaways.

-If seamen continue to arrive at the rate maintained during recent months from 600,000 to 700,000 will reach here in a year's time.
+If seamen continue to arrive at the rate maintained during recent months, from 600,000 to 700,000, they will reach here in a year's time.

 Seventy-three Seamen Deserted

-The Immigration authorities are now examining the passports of seamen before the ship docks, a departure which en- tails a vast amount of work and incommodes to no little extent the first and second-class passengers.
-Before the change was made, seamen got off, the ship before the passengers and sometimes left her before she was made fast, the companies finding it impossible to keep them back.
-From the Turkish ship Gul-Dj-mal, formerly the Germanic, of the White Star Line, 73 seamen were missing after her arrival here.
+The Immigration authorities are now examining the passports of seamen before the ship docks.
+This departure entails a vast amount of work and incommodes to little extent the first and second-class passengers.
+Before the change was made, seamen got off the ship before the passengers.
+They sometimes left her before she was made fast, and the companies found it impossible to keep them back.
+From the Turkish Gul-dj-mal, formerly the Germanic, of the White Star Line, 73 seamen were missing after her arrival here.

 Termed Nuisance of the Sea

 Why, when the Cunard Company began to run ships from here to the Mediterranean about 1905, their first ship came back here with over twenty stowaways on her.
-At the present time Transatlantic liners from the Mediterranean are averaging from five to twelve stowaways each trip.
+Transatlantic liners from the Mediterranean average from five to twelve stowaways on each trip.

-They receive a seamen's passport from the country to which they owe allegiance, or from the country they ship from after presenting credentials.
+After presenting credentials, they receive a seamen's passport from the country to which they owe allegiance or from the country from which they ship.

-He puts his visa on the passport and after that the seaman is at liberty to go ashore.
+He puts his visa on his passport, and after that, the seaman is at liberty to go ashore.
 Suppose he deserts?
 Who's to know?
-Perhaps he will ship on another vessel because he didn't like the master of the ship that brought him.
+Perhaps he will ship on another vessel because he didn't like the ship's master that brought him.

-Perhaps he takes a notion to stay a little while in America, and finally, perhaps, decides not to go to sea again.
-If he does this his proper course is to apply to Ellis Island for registration of his entry into the country."
+Perhaps he decides to stay a little while in America and finally decides not to go to sea again.
+If he does this, his proper course is to apply to Ellis Island for registration of his entry into the country.

 Table Shows Large Increase

-A glance at the accompanying table will show the enormous increase in the number of stowaways and deserting seamen during the year ending June 30, 1920, the first complete year since the war for which there are figures available.
+A glance at the accompanying table will show the enormous increase in stowaways and deserting seamen during the year ending June 30, 1920, the first complete year since the war for which figures are available.

 Table Showing Number of Stowaways and Deserting Seamen during Fiscal Year 1920.